Prajwalbadiger76/RevConnect-CAPSTONE/docs/MODULES.md

 BUSINESS

-🔑 2.
+🔹 2.
 Login

-Users can log in using:
+Users can login using:

 Email OR Username

-Password verification (BCrypt)
+Password

-Upon successful login:
+On successful login:

 Generate Session or JWT (based on implementation)

-Secure authentication context established
+Establish authenticated security context

-🛡️ 3.
+🔹 3.
 Role-Based Access Control (RBAC)

 Defined roles: